kunjalsunny/Customerchurn/README.md

 ### Interpretation ###

-At threshold 0.35:The model catches 71% of churners (high recall → fewer missed churners).About 56% of churn predictions are correct.
-There are 206 false alarms.This threshold is a good choice when missing churners is more expensive than contacting extra customers.
+At threshold 0.35: The model catches 71% of churners (high recall = fewer missed churners).
+About 56% of churn predictions are correct.
+There are 206 false alarms.
+This threshold is a good choice when missing churners is more expensive than contacting extra customers.

 Recommendation: how to adjust threshold
 Want fewer false positives (less outreach cost)? → increase threshold (e.g., 0.45–0.60) Want catch more churners (maximize recall)? → decrease threshold (e.g., 0.25–0.35)

 #### Artifacts Produced ####
-artifacts/models/best_model.pkl → trained best model
+artifacts/models/best_model.pkl -→ trained best model
-artifacts/metrics/best_model_metrics.json → final test metrics + threshold
+artifacts/metrics/best_model_metrics.json -→ final test metrics + threshold
-artifacts/metrics/leaderboard.csv → CV leaderboard for all candidate models
+artifacts/metrics/leaderboard.csv -→ CV leaderboard for all candidate models